ethyi/webcheckers1/docs/DesignDoc.md

   * Tony Jiang

 ## Executive Summary
 > Web-Checkers is a web based checkersGame game that can be played by two separate users through a server.
 The user interface of the checkersGame game supports browser drag and drop functionality.
 This application is a Java based web server and utilizes the Spark web micro framework and the FreeMarker template engine.
-Beyond implementing a a basic checkersGame game, we have plans to create some more additional features to enhance user experience.
+Beyond implementing a a basic checkersGame game, we have implemented a spectate mode enhancement where other players can spectate ongoing games.

 ### Purpose
-> The purpose is to make a game of checkersGame that can be easily played over the internet.
-The user group is people who have internet excess and an interest in checkersGame, the goal is for them to be able to play checkersGame.
+> The purpose is to make a game of checkers that can be easily played over the internet.
+The user group is people who have internet excess and an interest in checkersGame, and the goal is for them to be able to play a game of checkers.

 ### Glossary and Acronyms